 Sally MacKinnon is a fully qualified surfing, yoga and fitness instructor who lives and works in the mountains and on the beaches of South East Queensland, Australia.
 She has a PhD in Adult Education and a Masters degree in Social Ecology, both of which she is finally learning to integrate with love into her regular classes and retreats.

 Hi!
 I am something of a soul surfer of life diving into experiences that nourish an open heart, playfulness and peace.
-My grounding practices personally and professionally are surfing, yoga, meditation and walking, and sometimes I just love a good run with my dog Sherlock too.
-I understand the advice that getting published won’t heal your life, but writing will and so I write every day.
+My grounding practices personally and professionally are surfing, yoga, meditation and walking, and sometimes I love a good run along the sand at the beach too.
+I understand Anne Lamott’s advice that getting published won’t heal your life, but writing will and so I write every day.